ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ### Code Actions

-The `textDocument/codeAction` request is send from the client to the server to request a set of commands for a given range in a textdocument.
-These commands can have arbitrary effect, but in most cases change the text-document through text-edits.
+The `textDocument/codeAction` request is sent from the client to the server to request a set of commands for a given range in a textdocument.
+These commands can have arbitrary effects, but in most cases, they change the textdocument through textedits.

 {{< notice note >}}
-The change of the text-document is always done by the client (editor).
+The change of the textdocument is always done by the client (editor).
-The server provides the text-edits but its up to the client to apply them since it "owns" the text-document.
+The server provides the textedits, but its up to the client to apply them, since it "owns" the textdocument.
 {{< /notice >}}

-Often, code-actions correspond to a diagnostic they resolve.
-Such code-actions are called "quickfix".
+Often, code actions correspond to a diagnostic they resolve.
+Such code actions are called "quickfix".
 The exemplary code action I implemented is "Shorten URI".
 The idea is to shorten a URI into its compact ["Curie"](https://www.w3.org/TR/2010/NOTE-curie-20101216/) form.